Matthew-Hurrell/viva-la-nacho/README.md

 ### W3C (HTML)

-When the Viva La Nacho site was first tested with the [W3C HTML Markup Validation Service](https://validator.w3.org/) it showed one error and some warnings.
-The error was a stray unordered list closing tag and the warnings were due to aria labels being used on non interactive icon elements.
+When the Viva La Nacho site was first tested with the [W3C HTML Markup Validation Service](https://validator.w3.org/), it showed one error and some warnings.
+The error was a stray unordered list closing tag and the warnings were due to aria labels being used on non-interactive icon elements.
 After I fixed these issues the test showed no errors or warnings.

 ![HTML Validation Test](readme/assets/images/html-validation.png)